ssc/gissues/README.md

 # Help

- - M-x gissues - List issues for a repository.
+ - M-x gissues - List issues for a repository
+ - M-x gissues-new - Create a new issue